rgrempel/elm-route-url/README.md

 `location2messages` will also be called when your `init` function is invoked, so you will also get access to the very first `Location`.

-So, that is similar to how `Navigation` works.
-The difference is that `Navigation` will send you a message even when you programmatically change the URL.
+So, that is similar to how `Browser` works.
+The difference is that `Browser` will send you a message even when you programmatically change the URL.
 By contrast, elm-route-url only sends you messsages for **external** changes to the URL -- for instance, the user clicking on a link, opening a bookmark, or typing in the address bar.
 You won't get a message when you've